Welcome to Country Hills Eye Center

 Country Hills Eye Center is actively engaged in the teaching of McKay-Dee Family Practice residents.
 One member of the group, a clinical instructor in the Department of Family and Preventive Medicine, has received two teaching recognition awards.
 Two of our ophthalmologists are clinical faculty members of the University of Utah Department of Ophthalmology.

-SOCIAL AWARENESS AND COMMITTMENT
+SOCIAL AWARENESS AND COMMITMENT

 + Participation in Medicare since its inception.

-+ Cares for Medicaid patients.
++ Care for Medicaid patients.

 + Participant in Third World health care.